mahitech580/AI-Image-Caption-Generator/README.md

 POST /api/caption
 ```

-Send an image using `multipart/form-data`.
+The endpoint accepts an image using `multipart/form-data`.

 Field: